SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-dotnet.md

 # Transforming to modern site pages using .NET

 > [!IMPORTANT]
-> The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).
+> SharePoint PnP Modernization is part of the [PnP Framework](https://github.com/pnp/pnpframework) and is continuously evolving, checkout [the release notes](https://github.com/pnp/pnpframework/blob/dev/src/lib/CHANGELOG.md) to stay up to date on the latest changes.
+If you encounter problems please file an issue in the [PnP Framework GitHub issue list](https://github.com/pnp/pnpframework/issues).

-The page transformation engine is built using .NET and is distributed as a [nuget](https://www.nuget.org/packages/SharePointPnPModernizationOnline) package.
+The page transformation engine is built using .NET and is distributed as a [nuget](https://www.nuget.org/packages/PnP.Framework) package.
 Once you've added the nuget package you'll see that 2 additional files are added to your solution:

 ![page transformation solution files](media/modernize/pagetransformation_2.png)

 > [!Note]
-> The minimal .NET Framework version for this solution to work is 4.5.
+> The PnP Framework nuget package contains a .NET Standard 2.0 version and a .NET 5.0 version, allowing you to embed page transformation in any .NET project.

 The `webpartmapping.xml` and `webpartmapping_latestfrompackage.xml` represent the transformation model that describes how the transformation will happen.
 You typically will tweak the `webpartmapping.xml` file to your needs by for example adding additional mappings to your own web parts.
 If you later on install an updated version of the nuget package your `webpartmapping.xml` will not be overwritten by default but the `webpartmapping_latestfrompackage.xml` will be.
 You can use this latter file to compare the latest out-the-box mapping with your mapping and take over the changes you need.